This post may contain affiliate links. Please read my disclosure and privacy policy.

 What is in a Chai Latte?

 - Black tea.
 You do not use chai tea bags to make chai lattes.
 Instead, chai relies on regular black tea.
-Assam is the most common variety used, but any black tea will work, like Darjeeling, English Breakfast, or even Earl Grey.
+Assam is the most common variety used, but any black tea will work, such as Darjeeling, English Breakfast, or Earl Grey.

 - Milk.
 Any variety of milk will work in this recipe.
 I use almond milk to keep it dairy-free, but any milk you usually have on hand should work.
 (Except homemade oat milk, which doesn’t heat well.)

 - Spices.
-While traditional recipes rely on simmering whole spices, I assume that we don’t all keep whole cloves and cardamom pods in our pantries.
+While traditional recipes call for simmering whole spices, I’m going to assume we don’t all keep whole cloves and cardamom pods in our pantries.
+(I know I don’t.)
 That’s why this recipe calls for ground spices.
 You can easily strain them out as you pour the mixture into your mug.

 - Maple syrup.
-This natural sweetener has a flavor that pairs well with chai spices.
+This natural sweetener pairs well with chai spices.
 If you’d rather use honey, I’d start with a little less, since it’s sweeter and can overpower the other spices.

 How to Make a Chai Tea Latte